 Jurassic World should start filming next winter in Hawaii; its current release date is June 12, 2015.
 Frank Marshall and Pat Crowley are the film’s producers, while Steven Spielberg, the director of Jurassic Park and The Lost World: Jurassic Park, is one of its executive producers.

 Bryce Dallas Howard movies

-Additionally, Howard was featured in McG's Terminator Salvation, starring Christian Bale and Sam Worthington; Clint Eastwood's psychological drama Hereafter; Tate Taylor's Best Picture Oscar nominee The Help, opposite Emma Stone and Jessica Chastain; and Jonathan Levine's cancer comedy 50/50, starring Joseph Gordon-Levitt and Seth Rogen.
+Additionally, Howard was featured in McG’s Terminator Salvation, starring Christian Bale and Sam Worthington; Clint Eastwood’s domestic box office flop Hereafter; Tate Taylor’s Best Picture Oscar nominee The Help, opposite Emma Stone and Jessica Chastain; and Jonathan Levine’s cancer comedy 50/50, starring Joseph Gordon-Levitt and Seth Rogen.

 Although Bryce Dallas Howard was supposed to have been author Stephenie Meyer’s first choice for the role of the vampire Victoria, Rachelle Lefevre eventually took on the part in both Catherine Hardwicke’s Twilight and Chris Weitz’s The Twilight Saga: New Moon.
 Once Lefevre’s schedule prevented her from returning for Eclipse, Howard was brought in.
 In the film, she seduces Xavier Samuel, tries to bite Kristen Stewart’s head off, and does a little rolling in the snow with Robert Pattinson.